ApiLogicServer/Docs/docs/Architecture-Internals.md

 ## Docker Startup

-You can review the dockerfile on `github`.
+You can review the [dockerfile on `github`](https://github.com/ApiLogicServer/ApiLogicServer-src/tree/main/docker){:target="_blank" rel="noopener"}.
 Note that the normal operation is to start a terminal session as the last step:

 ```bash
 CMD ["bash"]